 This is great for maintaining a consistent brand for your product and its documentation.

-By default, your documentation is served from a Read the Docs subdomain using the project’s slug:
+Without a custom domain configured, your project’s documentation is served from a Read the Docs domain using a unique subdomain for your project:

 - How to manage custom domains

 How to create and manage custom domains for your project.

 - Automatic SSL

 SSL certificates are automatically issued through Cloudflare for every custom domain.
 No extra set up is required beyond configuring your project’s custom domain.

 - CDN caching